• Agents

 Why We Use LLMs for Security Testing (And What They Actually Catch)

 Same app.
 Same endpoints.
-Same five-minute window.
+Here's a representative ZAP report:

 ZAP Scan Results — invoice-app.lovable.app